alexanderjwhite/mixedLSR/README.md

-tools for performing mixture regression when the coefficient matrix is low-rank and sparse. mixedLSR allows subgroup identification by alternating optimization with simulated annealing to encourage global maximum convergence.
+tools for performing mixture regression when the coefficient matrix is low-rank and sparse. mixedLSR allows subgroup identification by alternating optimization with simulated annealing to encourage global optimum convergence.
 This method is data-adaptive, automatically performing parameter selection to identify low-rank substructures in the coefficient matrix.